Forty-eight years ago, the U.S. Supreme Court’s Roe v. Wade and Doe v. Bolton rulings legalized abortion in all 50 states.

 Churches all over the United States set aside the third Sunday of each New Year as Sanctity of Human Life Sunday to “celebrate God’s gift of life, commemorate the many lives lost to abortion, and commit themselves to protecting human life at every stage,” according to Life Matters Worldwide.

-This year, that day will be January 17, although some churches will observe it on January 24 because it is closer to the Roe anniversary.
+This year, that day was January 17, although some churches will observe it on January 24 because it is closer to the Roe anniversary.

 March for Life